 New museums in Berlin

-Since May, the new Samurai Museum in Auguststraße has been welcoming Japan fans, and in July the first library museum of the Staatsbibliothek Unter den Linden, the Stabi Kulturwerk, opened.
+Since 2022, the new Samurai Museum in Auguststraße has been welcoming Japan fans, andthe first library museum of the Staatsbibliothek Unter den Linden, the Stabi Kulturwerk, opened.

-The Humboldt Forum has been fully open since September with large new exhibition areas.
-And another important piece of information from the Museum für Naturkunde: T-Rex Tristan has been back in full beauty since August!
+The Humboldt Forum has been fully open since September 2022 with large new exhibition areas.
+And another important piece of information from the Museum für Naturkunde: T-Rex Tristan has been back in full beauty!

-All other planned news and openings can be found on our pages Berlin 2022 and Berlin 2023.
+All other planned news and openings can be found on our page Berlin 2023.
 Our infographic gives you an overview of the major cultural projects of the next few years.

 From Museum Island to the DDR Museum: All Berlin museums at a glance